Hausdorff measure of SLE curves: SLE and natural parametrization

-Weight the path by the local martingale $M_t(z)$ that we defined in the last section.
-By Girsanov theorem, we get that the driving function of the Lowner equation in \eqref{loew} satisfies
+First we tilt the path by the local martingale $M_t(z)$ that we defined in the previous section.
+By this we mean that for an event $A$ which is measurable at time $t$ define

+where expectation is taken under chordal SLE.
+By Girsanov theorem, we get that the driving function of the Loewner equation in \eqref{loew} satisfies

-where $W_t$ is a standard Brownian motion in the weighted measure.
+where $W_t$ is a standard Brownian motion in the weighted measure and $X_t,Z_t$ are defined as in (\ref{may24.1}).
 We should consider the fact that the above equation is valid until $T_z$, the first time that we hit $z$.
-We can justify this definition by the following proposition which is in \cite{LW}.
+We have the following proposition which is a modified version of Proposition 2.13 in \cite{LW}.
+In this version we use Euclidean distance instead of conformal distance.
+It can be obtained by Theorem 4.2 in \cite{LR}.
+See \cite{Yao} Proposition 4.2 for a detailed proof.